 - Multi-lingual support.

-- Seo friendly out of the box with the help of Drupal SEO Tools module.
+- Seo friendly out of the box with the help of the Drupal SEO Tools module.

 - Learning curves.

 - Complex interface and not very intuitive.

 - Need well resourced hosting services because of high system requirements.